I don’t think it’s an accident that the greatest filmmakers in history survived the Second World War.

 Is Spoor your first film with your daughter, Kasia [Adamik], in a co-directing capacity?

-You were just at Cannes.
-What conversations did you have with your colleagues in that setting?
+You were at Cannes this year.
+What kind of conversations did you have with your colleagues there?
 What should we be paying attention to right now in cinema?

 It always depends on the time and place, right?
 It became more political because the situation in our countries, Poland and America—the challenges and dangers—is brutally changing.
 The film community feels that our artistic freedom is at stake.
 Suddenly, after many years where they didn’t talk about politics so much, it became political again.
 On another hand, there’s the gender issue in world cinema because it became much more relevant.
 In the last two, three years, we’re talking more about the underrepresentation of women in the film and television industry.